-Epic Stack Review 2026: Kent C. Dodds' Remix Starter
+Epic Stack Review 2026: Best Free Remix Boilerplate

 TL;DR

 Epic Stack is the most opinionated, best-documented free boilerplate.
-Kent C. Dodds' philosophy shows: the stack prioritizes simplicity, testing, and deployment.
-It starts with SQLite (not PostgreSQL), uses Fly.io (not Vercel), and ships with Vitest + Playwright fully configured.
-Excellent for learning Remix deeply; less suited for developers who need to swap opinionated choices.
+Kent C. Dodds' philosophy shows throughout: the stack prioritizes simplicity, testing, and deployment correctness over feature count.
+It starts with SQLite (not PostgreSQL), deploys to Fly.io (not Vercel), and ships with Vitest + Playwright fully configured and running.
+Excellent for learning Remix deeply or for teams already committed to Remix.
+Less suited for developers who need to swap its opinionated choices.

 What You Get (Free)